Definition

 • Performance and log monitoring to track the behavior and availability of each application and service.

-IT operations and data center personnel also can improve IT service delivery via technologies that provision IT resources faster, such as containers, virtualization and cloud.
+IT operations and data center personnel also can improve IT service delivery with technologies that provision IT resources faster, such as containers, virtualization and the cloud.

-Examples of help desk and service desk tools with diverse IT service delivery capabilities include ServiceNow, BMC Remedy, Cherwell Service Management and Datto Autotask PSA.
+Examples of help desk and service desk tools with diverse IT service delivery capabilities include ServiceNow, BMC Remedy, Cherwell Service Management and Datto Autotask Personal Services Automation.

 IT service delivery and SLAs

 SLAs exist between external, third-party providers and business users.
-They are also commonplace internally between the IT organization responsible for the service and constituent business units.
-Businesses and users rely on reporting to verify adherence to the SLA's terms, or to prove a breach.
+Businesses and users rely on reporting to verify adherence to the SLA's terms or to prove a breach.
 SLAs can stipulate terms for remediation of a breach of contract, such as payment credits.

-An organization can also track the return on investment in an IT service, such as whether the service drives business growth or reduces risk, and if it does so at an acceptable total cost of ownership.
+An organization can also track return on investment in an IT service, such as whether the service supports digital transformation goals, drives business growth and reduces risk.
+If it does so, does it do so at an acceptable total cost of ownership?

 IT service delivery roles

-In addition to technological advances to improve IT service delivery, a corporation can invest in revamping business processes and operations teams to respond proactively to issues and changes throughout an application's lifecycle.
-For example, if service performance declines due to increased use, the IT service delivery team can identify the issue and work with business leaders to budget and provision additional resources to prevent capacity constraints from becoming detrimental to the business.
+Besides technological advances to improve IT service delivery, a corporation can invest in revamping business processes and operations teams to respond proactively to issues and changes throughout an application's lifecycle.
+For example, if service performance declines due to increased use, the IT service delivery team can identify the issue and work with business leaders to budget and provision additional resources to prevent capacity constraints from hampering the business.

 Continue Reading About IT service delivery